rajdeep-golan/cs624-pe-rajdeep/PE04/Part1/Styling/README.md

-## Module 1: Profile Display using Default Image and Hardcoded Personal Info 👤
+## Part 1: Profile Display using Default Image and Hardcoded Personal Info 👤

 ### Input
 The program takes static input in the form of hardcoded user data (e.g., name, email, and role) and a profile image file (`user.png`) used as the default avatar.